SakshiSan/dynamic-pricing-parking/README.md

 ## 📬 Contact

-For any queries, raise an issue or contact [Your GitHub Username].
+For any queries, raise an issue or contact [SakshiSan].